Luber Mabery Obituary - Greenville, NC | Free Press

-Due to COVID-19, 50 people are allowed to attend funeral services.
+Due to COVID-19, the governor has asked that all gatherings only have 50 people.
 Please check with the family to see if you are invited.

 Arrangements are by Don Brown Funeral Home, Ayden.

-Due to COVID-19, 50 people are allowed to attend funeral services.
+Due to COVID-19, the governor has asked that all gatherings only have 50 people.
 Please check with the family to see if you are invited.

 Arrangements are by Don Brown Funeral Home, Ayden.